 We evaluate the carrying value of our long-lived assets for impairment by comparing the expected undiscounted future cash flows of the assets to the net book value of the assets if certain trigger events occur, such as receiving government zoning notification.
 Inherent in reviewing the carrying amounts of the long-lived assets is the use of various estimates.
 First, our management must determine the usage of the asset.
 Impairment of an asset is more likely to be recognized where and to the extent our management decides that such asset may be disposed of or sold.
 Assets must be tested at the lowest level, generally the individual hotel, for which identifiable cash flows exist.
 If the expected undiscounted future cash flows are less than the net book value of the assets, the excess of the net book value over the estimated fair value is charged to current earnings.
 Fair value is based upon discounted cash flows of the assets at a rate deemed reasonable for the type of asset and prevailing market conditions, appraisals and, if appropriate, current estimated net sales proceeds from pending offers.
-Future cash flows estimates are, by their nature, subjective and actual results may differ materially from our estimates.
-If our ongoing estimates of future cash flows are not met, we may have to record additional impairment charges in future accounting periods.
+Future cash flows are not met, we may have to record additional impairment charges in future accounting periods.
 Our estimates of cash flow are based on the current regulatory, social and economic climates where we conduct our operations as well as recent operating information and budgets for our business.
 These estimates could be negatively impacted by changes in laws and regulations, economic downturns, or other events affecting various forms of travel and access to our hotels.